Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Tasks and Datasets

-To address this challenge, subtask 1 is designed to empower our model with the capability to identify these segments and predict their corresponding diffusion exponents.
-In detail, simulated segments are generated by the {\it andi-datasets} package within the theoretical framework of Fractional Brownian motion (FBM) \cite{Mandelbrot}.
-This diffusion model describes an ergodic diffusion process that is driven by a fractional Gaussian noise, where the diffusion exponent $\alpha$ satisfies $0.05\leq\alpha <2$.
-Diffusion coefficients of these segments are set as 1.0, while diffusion exponents $\alpha$ are uniformly sampled from interval $[0.05, 2)$.
-After that, segments with a count of $M$ are combined to form a trajectory of length $L$.
-The minimum length of each segment is set as 10, and the count $M$ is randomly selected from the values 2, 3, 4, and 5.
-Representative example of a single simulated trajectory with $L=500$ and $M=5$ is illustrated in Fig. 1(a), where different segments are marked in distinct colors.
-Time evolution of this trajectory is depicted in Fig. 1(b) for both the $x$ and $y$ dimensions, indicating that the trajectory data exhibits typical time-series characteristics.
-Consequently, we assign the diffusion exponents of segments to each point as point-wise labels, leading to a point-wise regression task for our model.
-As shown in Fig. 1(c), these labels enable the clear identification of transition times (changepoints) among different diffusion states.
-The main evaluation metric for this point-wise regression task is the MAE:
+After that, {$M$ segments} are combined to form a trajectory of length $L$.
+Here, $M$ is randomly selected from the values 2, 3, 4, and 5. {The length of each segment, $T$, is determined from a uniform distribution, with its bounds set between a minimum length $T_{\min}=10$ and a maximum length $T_{\max} = L-(M-1)T_{\min}$.} Representative example of a single simulated trajectory with $L=500$ and $M=5$ is illustrated in Fig. \ref{fig:fig1}(a), where different segments are marked in distinct colors.
+Time evolution of this trajectory is depicted in Fig. \ref{fig:fig1}(b) for both the $x$ and $y$ dimensions, indicating that the trajectory data exhibits typical time-series characteristics.
+We assign the diffusion exponents of segments to each point as point-wise labels, leading to a point-wise regression task for our model.
+As shown in Fig. \ref{fig:fig1}(c), these labels enable the clear identification of transition points (changepoints) among different diffusion states.